jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The only capital letter in the Roman alphabet with exactly one end point is P.
+⚡<!-- FUNFACT --> Fun fact: In ancient Rome, when a man testified in court he would swear on his testicles.

 </div>